-If you’re a tourist, Westminster is one of the best spots from which to explore London’s famous landmarks, with Big Ben, Westminster Abbey and Buckingham Palace all within a stone’s throw of each other.
-Situated just north of the River Thames, this neighbourhood is home to some of the city’s best places to stay.
-Here’s our pick of the best hotels to stay at in Westminster.
+Situated just north of the River Thames, Westminster is one of the best spots from which to explore London’s famous landmarks, with Big Ben, Westminster Abbey and Buckingham Palace all within a stone’s throw of each other.
+Here’s our pick of the best places to stay.

-First opened in 1910, this hotel was one of the last of the Edwardian era and has plenty of period features such as large windows, floral wallpaper and feminine colours found throughout.
-Despite the obvious draws to this luxury property – the Michelin-starred dining room, extensive champagne bar list and mansion-like suites – it’s the fact that it’s still owned and run by the Goring family that makes this hotel so charming.
+Opened in 1910, this hotel is one of the last of the Edwardian era and has plenty of period features such as large windows, floral wallpaper and feminine colours throughout.
+Despite the obvious draws to this luxury property – the Michelin-star dining room, extensive champagne bar list and mansion-like suites – it’s the fact that the hotel is still owned and run by the Goring family that makes this place so charming.

-Reasonably priced and well-situated, the Nadler Victoria is kitted out practically and you can tell they’ve really thought about the needs of their patrons.
-Each room comes with a mini kitchen kitted out with a microwave, kettle and fridge, as well as Nespresso machines and ghd hair-straighteners in the bathrooms.
-You can order in using the food delivery service of your choice and breakfast can be provided in handy paper bags, so you can eat on the go.
-There’s also a 24-hour reception and you can even choose what type of pillow to sleep on.
+Reasonably priced and well situated, The Resident Victoria (formerly The Nadler Victoria) is kitted out practically and you can tell it’s really thought about the needs of its patrons.
+Each room comes with a mini kitchen with a microwave, kettle and fridge, as well as blow dryers in the bathrooms.
+You can order in using the food delivery service of your choice, and breakfast can be provided in handy paper bags so you can eat on the go.
+There’s also a 24-hour reception, and you can even choose what type of pillow to sleep on.
 A great spot for both business and leisure trips, it’s right across the road from Buckingham Palace.

 A stay at Hotel 41 is a once-in-a-lifetime opportunity.
-Winner of several awards, its monochromatic art-deco decor is achingly cool, with each room featuring mahogany sleigh beds, velvet soft furnishings and black and white checked carpets.
-On arrival, guests are greeted with a glass of bubbly from the champagne trolley and there are sweets, ice cream and snacks available throughout the day.
-Each room includes a Bose music system and Penhaligon toiletries, while dog owners can request a pet-friendly bed for their pooch.
-Best of all, after 8pm you can ‘Plunder the Pantry’ for breads, cheeses and other late-night snacks perfect for satisfying those midnight munchies.
+Winner of several awards, its monochromatic Art Deco decor is achingly cool, with each room featuring mahogany sleigh beds, velvet soft furnishings and black-and-white checked carpets.
+On arrival, guests are greeted with a glass of bubbly from the champagne trolley, and there are sweets, ice cream and snacks available throughout the day.
+Each room includes a Bose music system and Penhaligon’s toiletries, while dog owners can request a pet-friendly bed for their pooch.
+Best of all, after 8pm you can “plunder the pantry” for breads, cheeses and other late-night snacks – perfect for satisfying those midnight munchies.